yoyorobotics-personal/python_in_grasshopper/GH_CPython Tutorial.md

 Tutorial:
 1. download python from `https://www.python.org/downloads/`
 2. find the path where python locates by:
-   1. type `cmd` in your research bar, the one at the bottom of your entire screen, next to your windows icon
+   1. type `cmd` in your research bar, the one at the bottom of your entire screen, next to your windows icon (Note: if you are using anaconda, open `Anaconda Prompt` rather than using `cmd`)
    2. at the newly opened black window, type `where python`, the path of python will show as:
       `C:\Users\<Username>\AppData\Local\Programs\Python\<PythonVersion>\python.exe`
-      TERMS IN <> ARE TO REPLACED ACCORDING TO YOUR WINDOW
+      TERMS IN <> ARE TO REPLACED ACCORDING TO YOUR WINDOW (Note if you are using Anaconda, type the following, using python 3.9 for example:
+      ```base
+      conda create --name myenv python=3.9
+      conda activate myenv
+      where python
    3. copy this path to a notepad or somewhere you like
 3. set rhino and grasshopper:
    1. open rhino as ADMINISTRATOR by right clicking and choosing `Run as an administrator`